mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 A local value can only be accessed in expressions within the module where it was declared.
 Therefore the example below should appear in the same file but before the azurerm_cdn_frontdoor_profile resource block were it is accessed.

-We will create more local values for use in resource_cdn.tf
+I will create more local values for use in resource_cdn.tf

 #### resource_cdn.tf
 ```tf